coder/docs/environments/lifecycle.md

 ## Auto-Off

 Organizations can set an auto-off inactivity threshold.
 After an Environment hasn't been accessed for the specified threshold, it is shutdown.
-A stopped environment requires a [rebuild](#Rebuilds) before it can be accessed again.
+You must [rebuild](#Rebuilds) a stopped environment before you can be access it again.
 Read more about auto-off [here](../admin/environment-management/shutdown.md).

 ## Hooks